BioDT/beehave-go-r/README.md

 ## Installation

+Currently the package is only available on BioDT Github.

+### Prerequisites

 During the installation a go module will be downloaded and compiled.
 For this You need to have a go installed on Your system.
 See [Go](https://golang.org/dl/) for more information.